 When writing to the Chair of a Committee or the Speaker of the House, it is appropriate to begin letters with “Dear Mr./Madam Chairman/woman” or “Dear Mr./Madam Speaker.”

 Due to security concerns, mail delivery to Capitol Hill or the White House can be slow.
 If you are writing a letter about a pressing issue or upcoming vote, be sure to leave extra time for delivery or send it to their local office.
 You can also send a letter by email through your legislator’s website.

 The newest and easiest method of contacting your representatives is through social media sites like Facebook and Twitter.
 While phone calls and letters may still carry more weight in the eyes of lawmakers and congressional aides, speaking to your legislators through social media has the advantage of occurring in the public eye.
 When you comment on your legislator’s Facebook page or send a tweet, other constituents can read your message.
 This may spark a dialogue.
 It could also help increase awareness about the issue you’re raising and build support for your cause.

 To find politicians on Facebook, you can either look for a link on their official website or simply look them up through the search bar in Facebook.
-TweetCongress maintains a Twitter directory of members of Congress.
-You can also use the Twitter search bar to find them, though keep an eye out for the many imposter Twitter accounts where people pretend to be elected officials.
+You can find Twitter handles for your representatives using the search form below.

 Through social media sites you can ask questions, respond to legislators’ posts or Tweets, encourage them to take action, thank them when they do something you support, and much more.
 Always be respectful and never use offensive language.